39 Fun Summer Outdoor Activities for Preschoolers

 Summer is here, and we are all looking for ways to keep our little ones busy outdoors!
-I tried to compile a list of some of the most fun activities your preschooler can do outdoors in your own backyard!
+I’ve compiled a list of some of the most fun outdoor summer activities your preschooler can do in your own backyard!

-These ideas include everything from water play activities to making their own sidewalk chalk.
+These ideas include everything from water play activities to making their own sidewalk chalk and a homemade bird feeder.
+With these simple and fun crafts, the possibilities for fun and creativity are endless.

 Notice: This post contains affiliate links.
 To learn more, read our Disclaimer Here.